 Notes: For University Entrance 5 Writing and 5 Reading credits are necessary.
 Students can study a maximum of two PE subjects in the same academic year.

-Level 3 Physical Education

-- PED 301, CSL 301 ADV 301 and SPO 301
+Level 3 Physical Education - PED 301, CSL 301 ADV 301 and SPO 301 Teacher in charge: Mr Berkeley

-Mr Berkeley

 ADVENTURE EDUCATION